202468247/mohan-final-project/README.md

 About the Service Referral "ServiceConnect.com" Web based solution
 __________________________________________________________________________________________________________

+Mission Statement:

 This solution connects those who deliver services, corporations or individuals, to general public offering highest possible discounts while maintaining the best quality services.

+Mission Objectives:

 The solution will rank the service providers and also the clients based on our merit points criteria and give the utmost quality of service for fraction of cost.

 This is a free service to the public but they should have already signed-in to access the required services.
 The service providers will pay a percentage of the sales to the Service Referral business.